NoelleBoer/CuBirds/README.md

 ## Usage
 The implementation is build for a 2 player version of CuBirds.
 (This could easily be changed to a 2+ player version).
 To test the different players you can change the playertype in main.cpp.

+## Implement 2+ version
+To change the number of players change the following functions main () in main.cpp